damnkrishna/CyberGaurd-j/daily-notes/2026-09-17-college-prep.md

 my dad is flaoting my resume in his circle and in his office connection all for getting a job in cyber security stilll no hapiness from anywhere and its not i dont have good tech stack i have great intern and project and decent cgpa of 7 still no luck till now

+man i finally filled for gate exam form filled fees submitted now i have to start prep for it Reak good also i started hackthebox room man it is crazy we have to work on this tiny tiny window cant see anything how am i suppose to do everything properly this thing is kinda giving me headache rn so i will probably do further work in the morning